robin-raymond/zax.io/flow-control.md

     }

     // OKAY: this code will compile even if post-statements are empty
-    // (although it will loop forever)
+    // (although it will repeat forever)
     forever i: ;;
         print(i)

     // OKAY: this code will compile
-    // (although it will loop forever)
+    // (although it will repeat forever)
     while i: ;; ++i; ++total
         print(i)